1 Data sources: notes, contact information, and links

 The first approach is to include discard mortality into the catch data rather than estimating discards within the model.
 Discard mortality can be included by either adding this total to the catch by fleet or by adding a discard fleet.
 If using the discard fleet the selectivity of this fleet will need to be mirrored (see the 2017 California Blue/Deacon assessment for an example of this approach).

 The second and third alternative approaches to including discard data is to model the process of discarding within SS3.
 Discards can be modeled either as total discards in mt or through the rate of discarding.
-Both of these approaches will require discard length data to be included in the model, or if not available a specific assumption regarding the retention curve relative to the estimated selectivity curve.
+Both of these approaches will require discard length data to be included in the model, or if not available, a specific assumption regarding the retention curve relative to the estimated selectivity curve.

 Estimates of total discards are available in the annual groundfish mortality report (and the GEMM).
-If a specific breakdown of discard by fleet is required (gear and/or area) speak with Dr. Kayleigh Somers.
-The data may not be able to be summarized to all fleet structures, so it is best to discuss the options with Kayleigh early in the assessment process.
+If a specific breakdown of discard by fleet is required (gear and/or area) speak with Dr. Chantel Wetzel.
+The data may not be able to be summarized to all fleet structures, so it is best to discuss the options with Chantel early in the assessment process.
 Assumptions regarding the discard total in the most recent year and historical years prior to the start of WCGOP data (2002) will need to be made by the assessor and modeled (often through the use of time blocks).
 If total discards are modeled, one will need to enter an annual CV into SS3 which is currently not available with the GEMM.
 The current approach for obtaining discard totals or discard rates with CV is via bootstrapping the available WCGOP observer data.
 The bootstrap CV will be based on the observer data and may not be entirely consistent with the data available in the groundfish mortality report (and the GEMM), particularly for sectors with limited observer coverage.
 Please see below for additional information regarding bootstrapping.

 Modeling discard rates can be an easier approach since it does not require knowledge about the total discard amounts.
 However, this approach may not be feasible for stocks with limited observations in the WCGOP data due to high variability in the observed discarded and retained fish.
 The IFQ trawl fleet currently has near 100% observer coverage starting in 2011, while the non-catch share sectors have a much lower observed percentage (~20% as of last inquiry, but this may change in the future).
 Historically, it was thought that discard rates could not be calculated for complex managed species.
 However, this is not the case based on the current data.
 Discard rates are calculated based on the observed discarded weight relative to the total observed weight of discarded and retained fish.
 Bootstrapping is done using the data in order to provide a CV to the discard rate.
 Similar to two previous approaches, assumptions regarding the discard rate in the most recent year and historical years prior to the start of WCGOP data (2002) will need to be made by the assessor and modeled (often through the use of time blocks).